Nonannet/copapy/README.md

 # Copapy
-Copapy is a python framework for deterministic low latency realtime computations, targeting hardware applications - for example in the field of robotics, aerospace, embedded systems and control systems in general.
+Copapy is a Python framework for deterministic, low-latency realtime computation, targeting hardware applications - for example in the fields of robotics, aerospace, embedded systems and control systems in general.

-GPU frameworks like PyTorch, JAX and TensorFlow jump started the development in the field of AI.
-With the right balance of flexibility and performance they allow for fast iterations of new ideas while being performant enough to test them or even use them in production.
+GPU frameworks like PyTorch, JAX and TensorFlow jump-started the development in the field of AI.
+With the right balance of flexibility and performance, they allow for fast iteration of new ideas while still being performant enough to test or even use them in production.

-This is exactly what Copapy is aiming for - but in the field of embedded realtime computation.
-While making use of the ergonomics of Python, the tooling and the general Python ecosystem, Copapy runs seamlessly optimized machine code.
-Despite being highly portable, the **copy and patch** compiler allows for effortless and fast deployment, without any dependencies beyond Python.
-It's designed to feel like writing python scripts, with a flat learning curve.
-But under the hood it produces high performance static typed and memory save code with a minimized set of possible runtime errors[^1].
-To maximize productivity the framework provides detailed type hints to catch most errors even before compilation.
+This is exactly what Copapy aims for - but in the field of embedded realtime computation.
+While making use of the ergonomics of Python, the tooling, and the general Python ecosystem, Copapy runs seamlessly optimized machine code.
+Despite being highly portable, the **copy-and-patch** compiler allows for effortless and fast deployment without any dependencies beyond Python.
+It's designed to feel like writing Python scripts with a shallow learning curve, but under the hood it produces high-performance, statically typed and memory-safe code with a minimized set of possible runtime errors[^1].
+To maximize productivity, the framework provides detailed type hints to catch most errors even before compilation.

-Embedded systems comes with a variety of CPU architectures.
-The **copy and patch** compiler already supports the most common ones [^3] and porting it to new architectures is effortless if a C compiler for the target architecture is available [^2].
+Embedded systems come with a variety of CPU architectures.
+The **copy-and-patch** compiler already supports the most common ones[^3], and porting it to new architectures is straightforward if a C compiler for the target architecture is available[^2].
 The generated code depends only on the CPU architecture.
-The actual generated code does neither do system calls nor calling external libraries like libc.
-This allows Copapy for one to be highly deterministic and for the other it makes targeting different realtime operating systems or bare metal straight forward.
+The generated binaries neither perform system calls nor rely on external libraries like libc.
+This makes Copapy both highly deterministic and easy to deploy on different realtime operating systems (RTOS) or bare metal.

-The summarized main features are:
+The main features can be summarized as:
 - Fast to write & easy to read
-- Memory and type safety, minimal set of runtime errors
+- Memory and type safety with a minimal set of runtime errors
-- deterministic execution
+- Deterministic execution
-- Auto grad for efficient realtime optimizations
+- Autograd for efficient realtime optimization
-- Optimized machine code for the target architectures x68_64, Aarch64 and ARMv7
+- Optimized machine code for x86_64, AArch64 and ARMv7
-- Very portable to new architectures
+- Highly portable to new architectures
-- Small python package, minimal dependencies, no cross compile toolchain required
+- Small Python package with minimal dependencies and no cross-compile toolchain required

-The execution of the compiled code is managed by a runner application.
-The runner is implemented in C and handles IO and communication with the Copapy framework.
-The overall design aims for minimal complexity to simplify portability, since this part must be modified for the individual hardware/application.
-Since the patching of memory addresses is done by the runner, the different architecture specific relocation types gets unified to a architecture independent format by Copapy before sending the patch instructions to the runner.
-This keeps the patching code in the runner simple.
+Execution of the compiled code is managed by a runner application.
+The runner is implemented in C and handles I/O and communication with the Copapy framework.
+The overall design emphasizes minimal complexity to simplify portability, since this part must be adapted for the individual hardware/applications.
+Because patching of memory addresses is done by the runner, the different architecture-specific relocation types are unified to an architecture-independent format by Copapy before sending the patch instructions to the runner.
+This keeps the runner implementation simple.

 ![Copapy architecture](docs/source/media/copapy.svg)

-The design targets either a architecture with a realtime patched Linux kernel, where the runner uses the same CPU and memory as Linux with the Copapy framework but in a realtime thread.
-For applications where this setup is not sufficiently deterministic, the runner can be executed on a separate Crossover‑MCU on bare metal or a RTOS.
+The design targets either an architecture with a realtime-patched Linux kernel - where the runner uses the same CPU and memory as Linux but executes in a realtime thread - or a setup where even higher determinism is required.
+In such cases, the runner can be executed on a separate crossover MCU running on bare metal or a RTOS.

-The Copapy framework includes a runner as python module as well.
-This allows for frictionless testing of code and might be valuable to apply Copapy to conventional application development.
+The Copapy framework also includes a Python-based runner module.
+This allows frictionless testing of code and might be valuable for using Copapy in conventional application development.

 ## Current state
-While obviously hardware IO is a core aspect, this is not yet available.
-Therefore this package is at the moment a proof of concept with limited direct use.
-However the computation part is fully working and available for testing and playing with it by simply installing the package.
-At this point the project is quite close to being ready for integration into the first demonstration hardware platform.
+While hardware I/O is obviously a core aspect of the project, it is not yet available.
+Therefore, this package is currently a proof of concept with limited direct use.
+However, the computation engine is fully functional and available for testing and experimentation simply by installing the package.
+The project is now close to being ready for integration into its first demonstration hardware platform.

-Currently worked on:
+Currently in development:
-- Array stencils for handling very large arrays and generate SIMD optimized code - e.g. for machine vision and neural network applications.
+- Array stencils for handling very large arrays and generating SIMD-optimized code - e.g., for machine vision and neural network applications
-- For targeting Crossover‑MCUs, support for Thumb instructions required by ARM*-M is on the way.
+- Support for Thumb instructions required by ARM*-M targets (for crossover MCUs)
-- Constant-regrouping for further symbolic optimization of the computation graph.
+- Constant regrouping for further symbolic optimization of the computation graph

 ## Install
 To install Copapy, you can use pip.
-Precompiled wheels are available for Linux (x86_64, Aarch64 and ARMv7), Windows (x86_64) and Mac OS (x86_64, Aarch64):
+Precompiled wheels are available for Linux (x86_64, AArch64, ARMv7), Windows (x86_64) and macOS (x86_64, AArch64):

 ```bash
 pip install copapy
 ```

 ## Examples

 ### Basic example

 A very simple example program using Copapy can look like this:

 ```python